Lightbox

 });

-It is also possible to subscribe to more than one event of the same type, you just have to register each one separately in P.on()
+It is also possible to subscribe to more than one event of the same type, you just have to register each one separately in P.on().

 Embedded use

-message and redirect the main window to the URL that is available in the payload.
+If you want to use the lightbox in an iframe, you must prepare your application to catch the placetopay-lightbox:redirect message and redirect the main window to the URL that is available in the payload.
 This to support Safari and other browsers that by default do not allow third-party cookies.

-will have the following structure:
+The received postMessage will have the following structure:

 {